justqwertty/ProjectFacialRecognition/README.md

 # Both of these legends made very easy to understand Explanations to Facial Recognition

-in a nutshell its basically these 4 steps step 1 is to find the face step 2 is to make out each face even if its looking at another direction step 3 is to pick out unique features of the face like size of eyes and how long the face is
+in a nutshell its basically these 4 steps \n step 1 is to find the face step 2 is to make out each face even if its looking at another direction step 3 is to pick out unique features of the face like size of eyes and how long the face is